SihaoCheng/WD_models/README.md

 print(age_cool)
 >> array([ 1.27785237,  2.70284467])
 ```
 The outputs are in unit of Gyr.
-Available functions for other WD parameters are listed in table ? below.
+The *Function* `load_model` in the module reads a set of cooling tracks assigned by the user and returns a dictionary containing many useful functions for parameter conversion.
+The keys of this dictionary (available functions for other parameters) are listed in table ? below.

-## Example 2: other conversions
+## Example 2: conversions between any desired WD parameters

-If the function for a desired conversion is not provided in the output of `load_model`, the user can generate the interpolated grid values and mapping function with the function `interp_xy_z_func`, `interp_xy_z_func`, or `interp_HR_to_para`, based on the cooling-track data points and atmosphere grid provided as the output of `load_model`.
+If the conversion of a desired conversion is not provided in the output of `load_model`, the user can generate the interpolated grid values and mapping function with the function `interp_xy_z_func`, `interp_xy_z_func`, or `interp_HR_to_para`, based on the cooling-track data points and atmosphere grid provided as the output of `load_model`.

 For example, for the mapping (mass, logteff) --> cooling age:
 ```python